andrewferreira89/myprojects/README.md

+Objective

+The purpose of this notebook is to summarize and visualise of the most players of seasons between 2012 and 2024.

+I tried to study who are the best goalscorers, players with more assists cards.
+Also made a small analyse about Sporting Clube de Portugal.

+I'll share some graphs that are in my project.

+Also gonna add two graphs that I couldnt load on github but its in the code.

-🚀 Data Analyst | Python Enthusiast | Practicum / TripleTen11
+🚀 Data Analyst | Python Enthusiast | Practicum / TripleTen

 🏆 Throughout the course, I delved deep into the realm of data analysis, exploring key Python libraries such as pandas, numpy, matplotlib, plotly, and scipy.
 Countless hours in cleaning, transforming, and preprocessing datasets